JavierMun/WhoIsWhoAPT/README.md

 Open **http://localhost:5173** in your browser.

 On first startup the backend automatically downloads and ingests the MITRE ATT&CK dataset (~30 seconds).
 No manual data loading needed.

+> **Note:** Although it is not necessary, you can pre-download the `resources` folder to avoid the tool having to download the latest MITRE ATT&CK version on its first run.

 ---